Pramochi/Iris-Species-Classification/README.md

 ## Evaluation

-The model's performance is evaluated using the following metrics:
+The model's performance is assessed using the following metrics:
-- **Accuracy**: The ratio of correctly predicted instances to the total instances.
+- **Accuracy**: The proportion of correctly predicted instances relative to the total number of instances.
 - **Classification Report**: Includes precision, recall, F1-score, and support for each class.
-- **Confusion Matrix**: A matrix showing the true vs predicted labels for each class.
+- **Confusion Matrix**: A tabular representation comparing the true labels to the predicted labels for each class.

-output:- on local machine C:\Users\anush\OneDrive\Documents\placements\Project\Iris Data anaysis>python -u "c:\Users\anush\OneDrive\Project\Iris Data anaysis\Iris.py"
+**Output**:- on local machine

-Accuracy: 0.93
+**Accuracy: 0.93**

 Confusion Matrix:
  [[10  0  0]
  [ 0  9  1]